Shingles

 Weakness (Palsy)

-Sometimes the nerve affected is a motor nerve (ones which control muscles) and not a usual sensory nerve (ones for touch).
+As described above with Ramsay-Hunt syndrome causing Bell's palsy, sometimes the nerve affected is a motor nerve (ones which control muscles) and not the more common sensory nerves (ones for touch).
 This may result in a weakness (palsy) of the muscles that are supplied by the nerve.

 Various other rare complications

-Examples are infection of the brain by the varicella-zoster virus, or spread of the virus throughout the body.
+There are very rare complications of shingles which include encephalitis or meningitis (infection of the brain by the varicella-zoster virus), or spread of the virus throughout the body.
 These are very serious but rare.

 It is important to note that if you develop any symptom in addition to the pain and rash of shingles, such as a change in vision, hearing loss, weakness or numbness in other parts of the body, you should tell your doctor.
 Such symptoms may be caused by complications of shingles, which may require treatment, or there could be an another cause that may require investigation and management.